Jared-James/todo-app/README.md

 # todo-app

-A task manager application that features,
+*A task manager application that features*

 Creating
 Reading